Quivey's Grove restaurant going against the grain by requesting vaccination

 “We are unable to find employees to guard the gate,” Kuenning said.
 “The choice to be vaccinated is certainly up to every individual, but we feel we have the right to ask people to be vaccinated to come into our buildings.”

+Kuenning said Quivey’s banned smoking indoors in 1989, a year before it became state law, “for the same reasons.”
+He said the restaurant lost some bar business, but gained diners.

-The reaction from customers has been about 75% positive, the owners said.
-Garton said most customers "are just terrific, and say, 'Thank you so much for trying to keep it a safe place.'"
+Customer reaction to the vaccination request has been about 75% positive, the owners said.
+Garton said most customers “are just terrific, and say, ‘Thank you so much for trying to keep it a safe place.’”

 In Dane County, 87.2% of residents 12 and older have had at least one dose of the COVID-19 vaccine, and 83.7% have completed the series, according to data from the city-county health department.